idavidov13/Playwright-MCP-Server/README.md

 2. Run the following prompt:

 ```
-@claude-3.7-Sonnet(Thinking).spec.ts Create a test case utilizing provided constanst for navigating to the web app, login, create/edit/delete an article.
+@claude-3.7-Sonnet(Thinking).spec.ts Create a test case utilizing provided constants for navigating to the web app, login, create/edit/delete an article.
 Try to verify the result after every major step.
 Use provided instructions
 ```

 After completion of the test, you can run it with the following command: